-- 3.5 Annexations shall maximize the return on the City's infrastructure investments and business incentives, while protecting and expanding the tax base.
-(P: 21) - STATUS: <Not initiated, Completed, In-Progress, Determined to not be pursued> | As of: 00 June 0000 - 3.8 Annexation requests shall include a community benefit(s) identified in consultation with staff based on the needs of the community, which may include offsetting incentives to the requester, and in the context of what the annexation request can support.
+3.5 Annexations shall maximize the return on the City's infrastructure investments and business incentives, while protecting and expanding the tax base.
+(P: 21)

+3.8 Annexation requests shall include a community benefit(s) identified in consultation with staff based on the needs of the community, which may include offsetting incentives to the requester, and in the context of what the annexation request can support.
 Collaboration between the developer and governmental and community partners and programs is encouraged in the implementation of providing the community benefit(s).
 The community benefit(s), including the provision method, shall be considered by the Planning Commission, approved by the City Commission, and included in an annexation agreement.
 (P: 22)